statamic/v2-docs/content/collections/tags/collection.md

 ## Filtering {#filtering}

-There are two options when it comes to filtering.
-There's the conditions syntax, and the custom filter class.
-You can't use both at the same time, so pick your poison.
+There are a number of ways to filter your collection.
+There's the conditions syntax for filtering by fields, taxonomy filter for using terms, and the custom filter class if you need extra control.

 ### Conditions syntax {#conditions}